PlagueHO/genai-database-explorer/README.md

 ## Generative AI Database Explorer project

-All commands require the -p/--project setting that specifies a folder on disk called a "Project folder" that will contain a settings.json file that the user will configure before being able to execute any other commands.
+All commands require the -p/--project setting that specifies a folder on disk called a "project folder" that will contain a settings.json file that the user will configure before being able to execute any other commands.

 ## Semantic Model